Mounting the cartridge

 Another interesting track is the one considered to be a torture even for high-rated systems.
 To my great surprise, after having optimized the alignment thanks to the test record itself, my Grado Prestige Gold with 8MZ stylus passed even the terrible test: it stayed in the grooves.
 It seems that even the acclaimed tracker Shure V15 VxMR TNT-Audio’s Geoff Husband loves so much had been “spat off the record” on his very expensive SME IV tonearm.
 Not bad!

 Actually, the Shure cartridges I tested with Thorens tables on this record didn’t perform as well as the Grados.
 As long as I had my system in a room at the ground floor, I had no problems with the Shures whatsoever.
 But when I moved on a suspended floor, my Shure Me97 started to bump at the slightly stronger step.
-As of now I am waiting for my Grado 8MZ stylus to be retipped.
-I installed an Audiotechnica AT 95HE, which is doing really fine and does not bump at all!
+I had to spend some more time to properly setup the TP16 with this Shure cart for best performance and limited bumping.

 So my advice for Thorens TD160/165 type decks is installing a Grado Black 2 if you are on a budget or the rest of your system is low/medium level; if you can or your system allows for it, try to go as high as the Grado Red 2 (especially if you have a TD160).
 If the system is worth it, you may be able to hear the difference with a Silver 2 or even Gold 2.
-Remember the modern Gold 2 stylus is pretty similar to the 8MZ replacement stylus of today.
+Remember the modern Gold 2 stylus is pretty similar to the 8MZ replacement stylus of today (although it doesn’t perform well on Signature bodies!).
 Probably, the Grado Prestige Gold 2 is the top choice for a TD160 installed in a worthy system.
 On the other hand, if money is scarce and the system is yet to be upgraded, just look for an old AT95e – no cart can beat its quality/price ratio, especially now that they are no longer produced.
-And it can be upgraded with higher performance stylii (like my HE replacement), but for about the same price as a Grado replacement stylus.
-Worth a thought are certainly the modern evolution of the most famous AT cartridge line: the ATV95 is a step above the older AT95 series (the replacement stylii are not compatible).
+And it can be upgraded with higher performance styli (like my HE replacement), but for about the same price as a Grado replacement stylus.
+Worth a thought are certainly the modern evolution of the most famous AT cartridge line: the ATV95 is a step above the older AT95 series (the replacement styli are not compatible).